L-Whitford/TechWriting2018/CanapariReviewT2.md

 ## Sleep blog by Canapari, MD

 1. Value

--Parents need sleep
+- Parents need sleep
--Kids stay up late during the summer
+- Kids stay up late during the summer
--Kids can't stay up late during the school year and be successful -Very few parents know how to get their kiddos back on a schedule -Canapari is an MD (credible source)
+- Kids can't stay up late during the school year and be successful
+- Very few parents know how to get their kiddos back on a schedule
+- Canapari is an MD (credible source)

 2. Key terms/ Topics

--Sleep is important
+- Sleep is important
--How much sleep needed
+- How much sleep needed
--Sleep training
+- Sleep training
--Sleep in teens
+- Sleep in teens

 3. Media

--use of graphs to explain complex data
+- use of graphs to explain complex data
--good at responding to comments
+- good at responding to comments
--uses video for extra explanation
+- uses video for extra explanation

 **So Why Does This Work?**